 When it comes to college applications, the most important elements have remained the same for the last 10+ years.
 Research by the National Association for College Admissions Counseling (NACAC) shows that colleges weight the following factors most heavily:

 - grades in college preparatory coursework (e.g., AP and Honors courses)

 - standardized test scores (ACT and SAT test scores)

 A student’s grade point average (GPA) is fairly self-explanatory: the higher the GPA, the better.

 As for test scores, the COVID-19 pandemic has resulted in some shifting of the importance of SAT or ACT test score submission.
-As we've written about, many colleges have gone test-optional in the last 12 months, meaning that they do not require students to submit a standardized test score to be considered for admission.
-However, many students will still benefit from studying for and submitting a standardized test score, as test-optional colleges will review scored if submitted.
-The conversation around standardized testing is a nuanced one right now; contact us if you'd like to discuss your student's individual situation to determine whether testing is right for them.
+As we’ve written about, many colleges have gone test-optional in the last 12 months, meaning that they do not require students to submit a standardized test score to be considered for admission.
+However, many students will still benefit from studying for and submitting a standardized test score, as test-optional colleges will review submitted scores.
+The conversation around standardized testing is a nuanced one right now; contact us if you’d like to discuss your student’s individual situation to determine whether testing is right for them.

 What Does Course Rigor Mean for High School Students?

 Course rigor, or “strength of curriculum,” helps complete a student’s academic narrative.
 The more challenging the student’s chosen courses, the greater their course rigor.
 (Note that course rigor is not an indicator of how challenging a course will be to a particular student.
 It simply recognizes the course as generally challenging.)